SLIBIO/SLib/README.md

 Firstly, open and build `SLib.sln` solution in the `build/Win32-VC` directory in SLib source.
 After completion of build, you can see the precompiled static libraries in the `lib/Win32` directory.

+Secondly, open your VC project created by yourself which will use SLib.

 1. Right click on the project in the `Solution Explorer`

 2. Click on `Properties` on the popup menu.